samlev/programming-is-hard/003_LetsBeLoopy.md

 something to be wary of.
 When it happens, the computer often won't tell you until it runs out of memory, and crashes.

-###Is there any way to make sure that this never happens?
+###Is there any way to make sure that this won't happen?
 Well there is another type of loop.
 It's very similar to a `while` loop, but it doesn't look as nice.
 In fact it looks a little scary the first time you see it.
 Well your first look is now; let's re-write the program with a `for` loop.